-Command -expprofile [input] Example -expprofile Geographic Description Specifies the profile to be used when writing the formatted solution to disk.
+Command -expprofile# [input] Example -expprofile1 Geographic Description Specifies the profile to be used when writing the formatted solution to disk.
 Input Name of the Export Wizard profile to be used.
 Notes You can use one of the software's built-in profiles or customize one through the interface.
+The # designator must be 18 to uniquely identify the export.
 Required?
-No. If not used, no output file will be generated.
+No. But if the -expprofile# is used, then this command is required.

-Command -expfile [input] Example -expfile "C:\My Data\final_solution.txt" Description Specifies the name given to the output file.
+Command -expfile# [input] Example -expfile1 "C:\My Data\final_solution.txt" Description Specifies the name given to the output file.
 Input Full file path and name of the output file to be created during the export process.
-Notes Only applicable if the -expprofile command is used.
-If the file already exists, it will be over-written.
+Only applicable if the -expprofile command is used.
+Notes If the file already exists, it will be over-written.
+The # designator must be 18 to uniquely identify the export.
 Required?
-No. If the -expprofile command is used but the output file name is not specified, the utility will Requireu: use the project name (see -proccfg).
+No. If the -expprofile command is used but the output file name is not specified, the utility will use the project name (see -proccfg).

+Command -expsrc# [input]

+Example -expsrc1 epochs

-Command -expsrc [input] Example -expsrc epochs Description Specifies the source to be used when generating the output file. epochs to output the trajectory at a fixed time interval.
+Description Specifies the source to be used when generating the output file.

+$2\,\hbox{Multi-pass will be performed during the GNSS-only PPP portion, not during IMU processing.}\\$ epochs to output the trajectory at a fixed time interval.
 Input features to output data only for the loaded camera events/features. static to output data only for the static sessions.
 Only applicable if the -expprofile command is used.
 Notes In order to use the features option, there must be valid features/events loaded.
-The static option will not output solutions for any kinematic epochs.
+Notes The static option will not output solutions for any kinematic epochs.
+The # designator must be 18 to uniquely identify the export.
 Required?
-No. If the -expprofile command is used but the output source is not specified, the utility will Requireu output in epochs mode.
+No. If the -expprofile command is used but the output source is not specified, the utility will output in epochs mode.